Cloud Solutions for Devops | What ,Why , Types & Advantages

 DevOps is a casket that contains automation as its basic principle.
 A process that was developed to automate the processes from build creation to deployment and maybe everything in between.
-Today, we are here to talk about the successful amalgamation of DevOps and cloud-based technologies that is amazing in itself.
+Today, we are here to talk about the successful amalgamation of DevOps and cloud-based technologies, which is amazing in itself.

 Table Of Contents

-- 1 Why Opt For Cloud-Based Solutions and DevOps?
+- 2 Why Opt for Cloud Based Solutions and DevOps?

 With reasons distributed throughout the post, a lot of them think that both of these technologies are meant to be separate rather than together.
 While the bottom line is that they are mistaken, the following reasons would support my argument: